You can filter LA events by these categories: Day Hikes / Events - Overnight Trips - All Events - Monday Night LA Hikes

 What to bring: Lunch, water bottle, mug for hot drinks.
 If you are taking the Hike Leader course bring day pack with your 10 essentials.
 If you are tent camping, bring food, camp gear, warm clothing.

-Facilities: Whitewater Preserve located in a beautiful canyon along the Whitewater river and part of the Sand to Snow National Monument.
-We will be in the visitor center back room with tables, chairs, TV monitor and restrooms.
+Facilities: We will be in the conference room with tables, chairs, TV monitor and restrooms.
 Trailheads located onsite.
-No cell service or Wi-Fi.

 Scott Connelly, Chair Outdoor Experience: email click here